Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If your visit to Versailles is a getaway from Paris, you have the possibility to book an organized tour.

-This is a very convenient option, because it allows you to save time in organizing transportation and deciding what to see, while having the help of a specialized guide.
-With him you will not miss anything: history, anecdotes... you will leave Versailles with a complete idea of the place.
+This is a very convenient option, because it allows you to save time in organizing transportation and deciding what to see.
+Specifically, what does this tour include?
+With the help of a specialized guide who will tell you all the details, history, anecdotes...

-• Duration: Approximately 4 hours.
+• Duration: approximately 5 hours.

-Private tour from Paris
+Book your organized tour to Versailles from Paris

 2. Take advantage of the Paris Pass